MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-Keras.md

 ## Known issues

-• Performance optimization on CPU device in combination with Keras is an ongoing work item.
+* Performance optimization on CPU device in combination with Keras is an ongoing work item.

-• Currently not supported: Gradient as symbolic ops, stateful recurrent layer, masking on recurrent layer, padding with non-specified shape (to use the CNTK backend in Keras with padding, please specify a well-defined input shape), convolution with dilation, randomness op across batch axis, few backend APIs such as reverse, top_k, ctc, map, foldl, foldr, etc.
+* Currently not supported: Gradient as symbolic ops, stateful recurrent layer, masking on recurrent layer, padding with non-specified shape (to use the CNTK backend in Keras with padding, please specify a well-defined input shape), convolution with dilation, randomness op across batch axis, few backend APIs such as `reverse`, `top_k`, `ctc`, `map`, `foldl`, `foldr`, etc.